w4/kpjs/README.md

 This does not take into account scripts from other domains and requires all scripts on a page to be signed with a single private key.

-Scripts look something like this currently, we'll have to look into something nicer looking (and more compact) at a later date:
+Scripts look something like this currently, we'll have to look into something nicer looking (and more compact) at a later date, detached signatures could be a solution for this:

     <script>
     // -----BEGIN PGP SIGNED MESSAGE-----